raojay7/Awesome-LLMs-Data-AI/README.md

 ### data selection

+#### survey
+- A survey on data selection for language models
+- A survey on Data selection for llm instruction tuning
+- The art of data selection: A survey on Data Selection for Fine-tuning large language models
+#### method
 - Multi-agent collaborative data selection for efficient llm pretraining
 - LIMO: less is more for reasoning
 - DataMan: data manager for pre-training large language model
 - Qurating: Selecting high-quality data for training language model
 - DELE: data efficient LLM evaluation
-- A survey on data selection for language models
 - DSDM: model-aware dataset selection with datamodels
-- A survey on Data selection for llm instruction tuning
-- The art of data selection: A survey on Data Selection for Fine-tuning large language models
 - Rethinking Data Selection at Scale: Random Selection is Almost All You Need (Analysis of the million-level instruction selection algorithm)
--

 ### data mixing
 - DoReMi Optimizing Data Mixtures Speeds Up Language Model Pretraining
 - LESS: Selecting Influential Data for Targeted Instruction Tuning